Objectives of the PMP course

 Content of the PMP course

-Contrary to most PMP® certification courses, ProPM-P© is structured logically by project phase, which makes it easy to follow, easy to apply to real-life project management, and useful as a guideline to managing projects.
+Contrary to most PMP® certification courses, ProPM-P© is structured logically by project phase, which makes it an easy-to-follow PMP course, easy to apply to real-life project management, and useful as a guideline to managing projects.

-The areas covered are all 5 Process Groups (Initiate, Plan, Execute, Control and Close) as well as the 10 Knowledge Areas (Communication, Time, Cost, Scope, Integration, Human Resources, Risk, Quality, Procurement, Stakeholder Management) and Professional Responsibility.
+The areas covered by our PMP course are all 5 Process Groups (Initiate, Plan, Execute, Control and Close) as well as the 10 Knowledge Areas (Communication, Schedule, Cost, Scope, Integration, Resources, Risk, Quality, Procurement, Stakeholder Management) and Professional Responsibility.

 ProPM-P© provides you with the 35 contact hours necessary to sit the PMP® exam, and you will receive a certificate of attendance at the end of the course.